EPCCed/dirac-docs/docs/tursa-user-guide/data.md

     Remember that you will need to use both a key and your password to transfer data to Tursa.

 Once we know our keys are setup correctly, we are now ready to transfer data directly between the two machines.
 We begin by combining our important research data in to a single archive file using the following command:

     tar -czf all_my_files.tar.gz file1.txt file2.txt file3.txt

 We then initiate the data transfer from our system to Tursa, here using `rsync` to allow the transfer to be recommenced without needing to start again, in the event of a loss of connection or other failure.
 For example, using the SSH key in the file `~/.ssh/id_RSA_A2` on our local system:

-    rsync -Pv -e"ssh -c aes128-gcm@openssh.com -i $HOME/.ssh/id_RSA_A2" ./all_my_files.tar.gz otbz19@login.tursa.ac.uk:/work/z19/z19/otbz19/
+    rsync -Pv -e"ssh -c aes128-gcm@openssh.com -i $HOME/.ssh/id_RSA_A2" ./all_my_files.tar.gz otbz19@tursa.dirac.ed.ac.uk:/work/z19/z19/otbz19/

 Note the use of the `-P` flag to allow partial transfer -- the same command could be used to restart the transfer after a loss of connection.
 The `-e` flag allows specification of the ssh command - we have used this to add the location of the identity file.
-The `-c` option specifies the cipher to be used as `aes128-gcm` which has been found to increase performance Unfortunately the `~` shortcut is not correctly expanded, so we have specified the full path.
+The `-c` option specifies the cipher to be used as `aes128-gcm` which has been found to increase performance.
+Unfortunately the `~` shortcut is not correctly expanded, so we have specified the full path.
 We move our research archive to our project work directory on Tursa.

 !!! note
     Remember to replace `otbz19` with your username on Tursa.